fire-eggs/YAIV/README.md

 - Left / right arrows : next/prev image
 - Pageup/page down : next/prev image
 - Space / backspace : next/prev image

+Requirements

+  libwebp
+  FLTK 1.4
+  openmp

+The project currently builds against fltk_png rather than use libpng.
+That is not a 'hard' requirement currently, pending the addition of animated-PNG support.